yashlala/cs-145-project/submission/README.md

 You may also quickly review the usage of basic Python and Numpy package, if needed in grading our assignment.

+If you run into a problem when installing, please uninstall and reinstall NumPy.

 ---

 To generate our predictions for Part 1, run `python round1.py`.
 The resulting